cdrischler/compphysics-summer-tutorials/README.md

 ## More tutorials

-In addition the tutorials we will teach in the summer, you might want to check out the selection of tutorials below, some of which are external links.
+In addition, the tutorials we will teach in the summer, you might want to check out the selection of tutorials below, some of which are external links.

 ### C/C++
 * [GNU Scientific Library (GSL)](gsl.ipynb)